opensearch-project/documentation-website/_observing-your-data/alerting/comp-monitors.md

 {% include gif-pause2.html %}

-## Configuring composite monitors with the API
+## Managing composite monitors with the API

-You can configure composite monitors using the REST API or OpenSearch Dashboards.
+You can manage composite monitors using the REST API or OpenSearch Dashboards.
 Currently, the API offers the most versatility for defining composite monitors.
 The API configuration includes options to create composite monitors that chain findings and monitors that chain alerts.
 OpenSearch Dashboards is available for creating composite monitors that chain alerts.

 ### Create composite monitor